Gym results, the complete guide

 You end up having too high a caloric excess.

 Too high a caloric excess, even if combined with a good workout, will lead to many gains in fat mass.

-If you are gaining a lot of fat, it may be a good idea to lower your calories.
+if you are earning a lot fat, maybe it's a good idea to cut the calories down.